Egg Laying and Single Female Cockatiels

 permission from site owner.

 Why Did My Bird Lay an Egg?
-Finding an egg on the bottom of a bird's cage is a very surprising event for any bird owner.
+Finding an egg on the bottom of a bird's cage is a surprising and sometimes an alarming event for any bird owner.
 The surprise is even greater if the bird does not have a mate and the bird's name is John!
 Breeders and pet shops usually try to determine gender before selling birds based on visual clues, behavior traits or bone structure typical of male or female cockatiels.
 These methods are not always accurate.
-Your bird , who was incorrectly identified as being a male, now lays an egg, providing proof as accurate as any DNA lab test, that he, is really a female.
+Your bird , who was incorrectly identified as being a male, now lays an egg, providing proof as accurate as any DNA lab test, that he is really a female.
 Now for the even bigger question, why did John, (who has now been renamed Joan,) start laying eggs without a mate?
+There are several reasons why eggs are laid without a mate, including the fact that female cockatiels are notorious egg layers.
+Egg laying in captivity is based on the breeding behaviors and needs of cockatiels living and breeding in the wild.
+For wild cockatiels, egg laying and breeding are seasonal activities that only occur during the Spring and Summer months.
+Several changes in nature occur during these months that stimulate breeding hormones, resulting in breeding activities such as mating, nesting and egg laying.
+The primary influence on breeding behavior is an increase in daylight hours.
+Other changes include a warmer climate that is more favorable for breeding, and the availability of more rain for bathing and more food to eat.
+A variety of plants, grains, berries and insects can be found during the Spring and Summer months.
+(During the Winter months, a bird's diet is limited to mostly seeds.)
+Wild cockatiels nest and lay eggs inside of hollow trees, as shown in the picture to the left .
+Cockatiels usually mate and stay with the same partner for life.

-• Indoor, environmental conditions are favorable for reproduction all year long.
+• Warm, indoor, environmental conditions are favorable for breeding all year long.

-• An abundance of food, water and opportunities to bath are all year long.
+• Water is plentiful and pet birds have the opportunities to bath frequently indoors all year long.

-• The bird has been hanging out in dark, cozy corners.
+• The bird has been hanging out in dark cozy corners, a nestbox or birdie tents which are similar to a hollow tree.

-• Petting a bird on the back, stomach or under the wings. (where ovary is located)
+• Petting a bird on the back, stomach or under the wings (where ovary and testicles are located) stimulate breeding hormones.

 Egg Laying Process: This is a very brief description of a female cockatiel's reproductive system.
 Adult, female parrots have only 1 ovary and 1 oviduct located on the left side of their body, under the "elbow" of the wing.
 Although females are born with 2 ovaries and 2 oviducts, the other ones gradually recede as a bird approaches breeding age.
 When females are sexually mature and something in the environment stimulates breeding hormones, hens will ovulate and start producing eggs.
 The yolk of the egg develops first in the follicle of the ovary.
 The egg then passes on into the oviduct, a long, muscular tube that has 5 sections, each one performing a specific function.
 All of the other stages of development take place in the oviduct, where other components of the egg are added, including albumin and membranes.
 If a male is present and a successful mating has taken place, eggs will be fertilized in the oviduct as well.
 Females can store sperm in their bodies for up to 15 days, making it possible for 1 entire clutch of eggs to be fertilized from 1 successful mating.